AWS Snowball vs. Snowcone: Use Cases & an Alternative

 Latency and packet loss — which are defining characteristics of WANs — can wreak havoc on TCP by disrupting its performance.
 This can lead to big delays and prevent companies from making the most out of expensive WAN connections.

-That’s why Resilio Connect doesn’t rely on TCP.
+That’s why Resilio Platform doesn’t rely on TCP.
 Instead, our solution uses a proprietary, UDP-based WAN optimization technology powered by a protocol called Zero Gravity Transport™ (ZGT).

 This technology is built to efficiently transfer files across any network (VSAT, broadband, Wi-Fi, cell, etc.) and overcome latency and packet loss.
 It’s also designed for unreliable networks, so you can always ingest, sync, and replicate terabytes of data from the edge of a network to a centralized location in predictable timeframes.